Trickle Down With a Chain Saw

 At most large corporations, the people who are paid the least tend to empty the trash and clean the bathrooms.
 Sometimes they work in the cafeteria.
 They usually make less than $20K.
 I don’t know where the Earned Income Credit kicks in but, I assume it is somewhere between the federally declared poverty line and that number.
 As employees for publicly traded companies they will suddenly find themselves making $50K.
 Not because anything changed about their job but, upper management will want to pay itself at least $5M and the only way they can do that is if the lowest paid person anywhere on the planet working for the company is making $50K.

 Remember that deficit problem?
-The person who is now making $50K instead of pulling down enough money to qualify for Earned Income Credit and other government benefits will suddenly start paying taxes instead of getting a check at the end of the year.
+Under the Hundred Fold Rule, a person who is now making $50K instead of pulling down enough money to qualify for Earned Income Credit and other government benefits will suddenly start paying taxes instead of getting a check at the end of the year.

 What about that minimum wage thing you ask?
 Well, I have lived in areas where I got to watch this minimum wage thing happen.
 When I was young the minimum wage was around $3.50/hr.
 I know, because I earned it at one point.
 When I went away to college the minimum wage was still that but, the area I was in had gas stations and fast food restaurants paying between $6.50 and $7.00/hr.
 Why?
 Because the corporate jobs in the area all paid at least $6.00/hr.
 Since they couldn’t give prestige they had to give cash.